On the Goppa morphism: Preliminaries on Goppa codes

 \subsection{A remark}

 The theory of level structures of rank one has been developed in great detail by Raynaud \cite{raynaud} to study the Picard functor of families of schemes parametrized by discrete valuation rings.
-At this point, we will not give the general results concerning level structures; those that are needed will be appearing along the article.
-What is important to point out now is the fact that, fixed the pointed curve $(X,p_1,\hdots,p_n)$, the set of of level structures of arbitrary degree on it, $LS_{X,D}:=\coprod_{d\in\mathbb{Z}}LS_{X,D,d}$, forms a group.
-To see this, consider two level structures $(L_1,\gamma^{1}_1,\hdots,\gamma^{1}_{n})$, $(L_2,\gamma^{2}_1,\hdots,\gamma^{2}_{n})$ in $LS_{X,D}$.
+We do not give the general results on level structures here; the ones that are needed will appear in the course of the paper.
+We note that, for a fixed pointed curve $(X,p_1,\hdots,p_n)$, the set of level structures of arbitrary degree on it, $\LS_{X,D}:=\coprod_{d\in\mathbb{Z}}\LS_{X,D,d}$, forms a group.
+To see this, consider two level structures $(L_1,\gamma^{1}_1,\hdots,\gamma^{1}_{n})$, $(L_2,\gamma^{2}_1,\hdots,\gamma^{2}_{n})$ in $\LS_{X,D}$.
 Then

 together with the isomorphisms $\gamma_i$ defined by